M.D. Program Tracks

-The graduate program in Medical Sciences, administered through the Office of Graduate Studies, provides a broad background in basic sciences with focus on applications of this background to medical problems.
+The Graduate Program in Medical Science, provides a broad background in basic sciences with focus on applications of this background to medical problems.
 Students may earn an M.S. or Ph.D.
-The research emphasis is in the interdisciplinary studies that has six potential research areas: Biochemistry & Structural Biology, Systems & Integrative Biology, Cell & Molecular Biology, Microbial & Molecular Pathogenesis, Neurosciences, and Pharmacology & Experimental Therapeutics.
+The research emphasis is in the interdisciplinary studies that has six potential research areas: Biochemistry & Structural Biology, Cardiovascular Science & Lymphatic Biology, Cell & Molecular Biology, Clinical & Molecular Pathogenesis, Microbial & Molecular Pathogenesis, and Neuroscience.

 The combined M.D./Ph.D. program was designed for provide highly motivated students planning careers in academic medicine.
 Students complete the M.D. program’s two years of basic medical science (M1 and M2) and two years of clinical science (M3 and M4), but with the Ph.D. portion (three to four years of graduate studies) undertaken after either the completion of the M2 or M3 year, returning to the medical curriculum after the Ph.D. portion is complete.

 Admitted students may also choose to pursue additional degrees through our M.D.
-Plus programs.
+Plus program.

 Our combined M.D./M.B.A. program provides admitted students the opportunity to earn an Masters of Business Administration from Texas A&M's Mays Business School.
 Participants in this dual-degree program complete a twelve-week health related business project.